NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Microsoft Management Console

-        4.  []{#following_terms .anchor}Which of the following terms is
-            the name of the directory where Windows stores all the operating system modules it might need to install at a later time?
+        4. Which of the following terms is the name of the directory where Windows stores all the operating system modules it might need to install at a later time?

             a.
 Windows